Temporary Protected Status Designated Country: South Sudan

 Where to File

-If you are filing for re-registration or filing an initial application or re-registering for TPS, please follow instructions below.
-E-filing is not currently available for TPS for South Sudan.
+If you are filing for re-registration or filing an initial application, please follow instructions below.
+E-filing is not currently available for TPS for Sudan.
 You must send your TPS package by mail or courier to the appropriate address in the table below:

 For more information on TPS eligibility requirements, what to file, and step by step instructions on submitting a re-registration or initial TPS application package go the TPS Web page.